justEstif/evt_technical_challenge/readme.md

 # EVT Technical Challenge 2021

+## Task Description

+Create an environment to display a single webpage.
+The completion of the goal will consist of a single command or script that will instantiate the automation of building a secure webserver that will display a single webpage. [more info](./challenge.md)

 ## How to run?

 - `docker-compose up -d`: create and start container in daemon mode